tillg/grtnr.de_ghost/readme.md

 ## Server setup

-We use a server on AWS, Frankfurt:

-- Elastic IP: 3.125.105.230
-- Instance type: t2.micro
+For details about my server on AWS see [here](amazon.md).

 ## Code structure

-The docker setup currently is based on my [ghost.docker.image](https://bitbucket.org/tgartner/ghost.docker.image/src/master/), with additional, website specific configurations.
+The ghost docker setup currently is based on my [ghost.docker.image](https://bitbucket.org/tgartner/ghost.docker.image/src/master/), with additional, website specific configurations.

 ## Code to server

-We maintain all the settings of the ghost installation as docker based settings within THIS repository.
-The content (i.e. the ghost-content and ghost-database) are NOT within this repo (i.e. those directories are listed in `.gitignore`).
+We maintain all the settings of the docker settings within the `~/grtnr` repository.
+The content (i.e. the ghost-content, ghost-database) are NOT within this repo (i.e. those directories are listed in `.gitignore`).

 From here to the server all we need to do: